seanpcook/WebRTCLab/README.md

 <https://codelabs.developers.google.com/codelabs/webrtc-web>

 ## Goals
+  •Develop new way of entering virtual room for local user, call getUserMedia and allow user to setup devices before connecting to the pc, also add button to leave call.

   •Confirm TURN server relay works when the stream cannot be delivered via UDP and learn about scaling this type of server.

   •Learn how to host from a production site and test capabilities.